NullVoxPopuli/emberconf-2023-resources/resources/pages/main/ideas/data-loading-without-problems.md

 A common thing developers reach for, and something resources make easier, is fetching data within components.
 However, If not properly managed, this could lead to the n+1 data loading problem, where you render a list, and that list renders a component where each item within that list makes yet another request.

-This can be mitigated by implementing the resources to use a backing service to manage a shared cache between the resources, as well as batch requests together to minimize the number of requests.
+Today - This can be mitigated by making the implementation of data-fetching resources use a

+backing service to manage a shared cache between the resources, and also batch requests together to minimize the number of requests.

+In yesterday's Keynote, we saw that Resources will soon power the next generation of route-loading behavior, and mitigate waterfall data fetching.

+Very exciting!!

 -

 Don't say this live: